eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Notes:

 - As discussed in [Section 4.5](#45-wscd-architecture-types), a WSCD may be integrated directly within the User's device.
-Examples of this include an eSIM/eUICC, an embedded Secure Element, or native secure hardware accessible via the device's OS.
+Examples of this include an e-SIM, a UICC, an embedded Secure Element, or native secure hardware accessible via the device's OS.
 If so, the Wallet Instance will discover the presence of such a WSCD during activation and will communicate the characteristics of the WSCD to the Wallet Provider.
 In some cases, the Wallet Provider will subsequently deploy a WSCA to the WSCD to facilitate communication between the Wallet Instance and the WSCD.
 - Sometimes, the User's device does not contain a WSCD, or the WSCD does not have the security posture necessary to enable the Wallet Unit to be an identity means at LoA "high".
 In such a case, the Wallet Provider ensures the Wallet Unit gets access to a remote HSM operated by the Wallet Provider.

 **2. Wallet Provider requests User to set up at least one User authentication mechanism.**